MuhdAzeem/JobTechProject/README.md

 ```
 - Package.json holds metadata about the app.
 - Dependency : a must have it in order for the application to work.
-- Using express : a Node.js framework
+- Using express : a Node.js framework.